A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

-\subsection{Module 2: Representation learning}
+\subsection{Module 2: Representation Learning}

-Following data pre-processing, representation learning is used to develop institution-specific embeddings.
-Embeddings are vector representations of the EHR data that capture the semantic and relational properties of codes from structured data and CUIs from free-text.
-The embeddings can be used for a variety of downstream tasks within each institution, including medical knowledge graph construction, phenotyping, and predictive modeling \citep{hong2019developing,xiong2023knowledge}.
-If multi-institutional EHR data is available, PEHRT also contains a module that implements a novel matrix-completion technique to train a joint embedding \cite{zhou2021multi}.
-The joint embedding leverages information across the data sources without requiring the sharing of individual level data and can be used for collaborative analyses.
-Additionally, PEHRT incorporates embeddings from pre-trained language models (PLMs) into its representation learning module to further enhance the quality of the learned data representations.
-Using similar strategies as in \citet{xiong2023knowledge}, we structure Module 2 to have four sub-steps: (2.1) EHR embedding training, (2.2) PLM-based embedding generation, (2.3) joint multi-institutional EHR embedding training, and (2.4) embedding validation.
+Following data pre-processing, representation learning is used to develop institution-specific embeddings and a joint embedding that leverages the data across institutions without the sharing of individual-level data.
+PEHRT also incorporates embeddings from pre-trained language models (PLMs) to further enhance the quality of the learned data representations.
+The embeddings can be used for a variety of downstream tasks within and across institutions, including mapping local codes to recognized coding systems, knowledge graph construction, phenotyping, and predictive modeling (see Supplementary Materials for examples) \citep{hong2019developing, xiong2023knowledge, zhou2021multi}.
+The module consists of four sub-steps: (2.1) EHR embedding training, (2.2) PLM-based embedding generation, (2.3) joint embedding training, and (2.4) embedding validation.

-\href{https://celehs.github.io/PEHRT/m2.html#step-2.1-embedding-training}{\textbf{Step 2.1: EHR Embedding training.}} PEHRT first generates EHR embeddings from summary-level data using the Singular Value Decomposition of the Pointwise Mutual Information (SVD-PMI) algorithm \citep{beam2020clinical}.
-This method factorizes a PMI matrix constructed from co-occurrence counts of codes and CUIs.
-As a variant of the widely adopted word2vec algorithm, SVD-PMI has proven to be highly effective in learning meaningful and interpretable clinical embeddings \citep{levy2014neural}.
+\href{https://celehs.github.io/PEHRT/m2.html#step-2.1-embedding-training}{\textbf{Step 2.1: EHR Embedding Training.}} PEHRT first generates institution-specific EHR embeddings from summary-level data using the Singular Value Decomposition of the Pointwise Mutual Information (PMI-SVD) algorithm \citep{beam2020clinical}.
+This method factorizes the PMI matrix constructed from co-occurrence counts of the codes and CUIs from Module 1.
+As a variant of the widely adopted word2vec algorithm \citep{levy2014neural}, PMI-SVD has proven to be highly effective in learning meaningful and interpretable clinical embeddings.